Geonkick-Synthesizer/geonkick/README.md

      - The default version that supports kits of 16 instruments and 16 output stereo channels per instance.
 * Operating System:
-     - GNU/Linux
+     - GNU/Linux (LV2, VST3, Standalone)
+     - Windows (LV2, VST3)
-* Manually scale the UI by factor of 2 (useful for HiDPI cases)
+* Only on GNU/Linux : manually scale the UI by factor (useful for HiDPI cases)

 #### Requirements